jjj999/gileum/docs/index.md

 ### User-side

 A user of the app above needs to create a configuration file and generate two `SimpleGileum` objects.
 The location of the configuration file depends on apps the user uses.
-Now, let's assume that the name of the app package is *sample_app*, and in the app, the location is working directory.
+Now, let's assume that the name of the app package is *sample_app*, and in the app, the location is user's working directory.
 For example, the user can create a configuration file named `config.glm.py` and generate the `SimpleGileum` objects:

 ```python
 # config.glm.py